Shortest-path recovery from signature with an optimal control approach: Embedding in Optimal Control Theory

-An alternative version of this problem relaxes the ``hard'' endpoint constraint and integrates it in the cost functional, resulting in a more numerically-effectie approach.
+An alternative version of this problem relaxes the ``hard'' endpoint constraint $\xi(1) = \bar{g}$ and integrates it in the cost functional, resulting in a more numerically-effective approach.
 This version of the problem reads as follows:

 where the second term in the first line $f:G^N(\R^d)\times G^N(\R^d)\to \R$ is a non-negative continuous function such that $f(g,\bar g)>0$ if $g\neq \bar g$ and $f(\bar g, \bar g)=0$.
 In a recent article \cite{scagliotti2023gradient} the author shows that in the limit $\gamma \rightarrow \infty$ the minima of the two optimization problems \eqref{gamma_opt_prob} and \eqref{ori_prob} coincide.
-In the next section, we briefly recap the $\Gamma$-convergence result of \cite{scagliotti2023gradient}.
+In the next section, we report the $\Gamma$-convergence result of \cite{scagliotti2023gradient}, and some useful consequences that descend from it.
 Generally, the main advantage of integrating the end-point cost into the objective is that we do not have to handle the final-time constraint $\xi(1)=\bar g$, which can be difficult to implement in practice.
 The magnitude of $\gamma$ becomes a trade-off with finding the shortest path and arriving at the desired signature.